-At Ashanti Development, we believe the most meaningful improvements we can help bring to village life are clean water, household latrines, and training in health and hygiene.
+At Ashanti Development, we believe the most important benefits we can give a village are clean water, household latrines, and training in health and hygiene.

-These three elements are equally important, and together they can transform health, dignity, and together can bring huge improvements to the quality of people’s lives.
+These three elements are equally important.
+Together they bring huge improvements to the quality of village life.

 Come with us to Ghana and choose a village that fits your budget – or we’ll find one for you.
 Prices start at around £1,000.
 There’s a list of villages we’ve already costed below, but many many more are waiting for sponsors.